Directions for Preparing Graduate Teaching/Research Assistantship Contracts

 5. Fee Waiver Yes/No boxes.
 Yes, if a fee waiver is being requested.

 6. Fall/Spring boxes: Check which semester(s) student is to receive waiver.

 7. Resident/Nonresident/TARA boxes: Graduate School will verify residency.

 8. Tuition Waiver Account Number: This is a drop-down menu.
-For chargeback tuition waivers, use the Office of Research and Sponsored Programs for grants (ORSP M29000) and the Graduate School (MGSW01) for SPABA and state accounts.
+Each college has their own waiver account.
+For ORSP chargeback tuition waivers, use the Office of Research and Sponsored Programs for grants (ORSP M29000).
 The personnel in ORSP and The Graduate School who have signature authority on these accounts will sign on the Budgeting Authority line.